N.Y. Attorney General Resigns After 4 Women Allege Physical Attacks

 "I will be asking an appropriate New York District Attorney to commence an immediate investigation, and proceed as the facts merit," Cuomo said.

-Schneiderman, a Democrat who had been running for reelection, said he would step down from the close of business on Tuesday.
+Schneiderman, a Democrat who had been running for re-election, said he would step down at the close of business on Tuesday.

 The New Yorker reported Monday that Schneiderman had been accused by the women "with whom he has had romantic relationships or encounters."